kdd2020tutorial/cord19recommender/README.md

         1. Test
         of the packages, APIs, and scripts for the later lab sessions.
-1. Module I: Basics of the dataset CORD-19 and the Knowledge Graph (25 mins) 1.
+1. Module I: Basics of the dataset CORD-19 and the Knowledge Graph (25 mins)
-    Introduction of the Dataset CORD-19 (5 mins)
-    1. Introduction of knowledge
-    graph and Microsoft Academic Graph (MAG) (5 mins)
+    1. Introduction of CORD-19 Dataset and Academic Knowledge Graph - Microsoft Academic Graph (MAG) (10 mins)
-    1. Lab 1: Link the
-    CORD-19 and MAG via the academic knowledge API (15 mins)
+    1. Lab 1: Link CORD-19 and MAG (15 mins)
 1. Module II: Understanding contents with the aid of the Knowledge Graph (40 mins)
-    1. Introduction of content understanding with knowledge graph (10 mins)
+    1. Introduction of content understanding with knowledge graph (25 mins)
-        1. Discuss semantically understanding of a given document with text information by using knowledge graph
-        1. Discuss classification of a given document with knowledge graph
-    1. Lab 2 – 1: Document classification (10
-    mins)
-        1. Illustrate the general APIs of Language Similarity tool.
-        1.
-    Demonstrate how to use the Language Similarity tool to tag / classify the document
-    1. Introduction of document understanding by using the knowledge graph structural info (10 mins)
+        1. Knowledge graph (CORD-19 MAG sub-graph) size, schema and how to classify topics of a publication
+        1. Use LanguageSimilarityAPIs to help understand topics of academic text
+        1. Content understanding / Analytics examples
-    1. Lab 2 – 2: Analytical study of author
+    1. Lab 2: Analytics of CORD-19 Sub-graph (15 mins)
-    co-citation network (10 mins)
-        1. Create author collaboration graph
-        1.
+        1. Topic distribution
-    Analyze the author co-citation with the homogeneous network
+        1. Temporal, geo, venue, and team size distribution
 1. Module III: Applications of Knowledge Graph: Academic Recommender Systems (45 min)
     1. Introduction to academic recommendation with knowledge graph (5